ga4gh-discovery/ga4gh-case-discovery/search_structure/README.md

 `HTTP POST` request to `<base_remote_url>/search`, with an `application/json` body with the following format:

-* Questions:
-  * Need to reconcile this with version number in the URL

 ### Specification for search request at a high level.